NYC - KEF

 The average price of all round-trip flights from New York to Reykjavik Keflavik Intl Airport clicked on KAYAK for each day over the last 12 months.

-If you are looking for a flight deal from New York to Reykjavik-Keflavik Airport, look for departures on Sundays and avoid leaving on a Tuesday, as it's usually the priciest day.
-When flying back from Reykjavik-Keflavik Airport, Friday is the cheapest day to fly and Sunday is the most expensive.
+If you are looking for a flight deal from New York to Reykjavik-Keflavik Airport, look for departures on Wednesdays and avoid leaving on a Friday, as it's usually the priciest day.
+When flying back from Reykjavik-Keflavik Airport, Monday is the cheapest day to fly and Sunday is the most expensive.

 What is the cheapest month to fly from New York to Reykjavik Keflavik Intl Airport?